favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🔁 Use <code>restart: always</code> to automatically restart the updater on system reboot.</summary>

-The Docker default restart policies should prevent excessive logging when there are configuration errors.
+Docker’s default restart policies should prevent excessive logging when there are configuration errors.
 </details>

 <details>
-<summary>🛡️ Use <code>no-new-privileges:true</code> to protect yourself.</summary>
+<summary>🛡️ Use <code>no-new-privileges:true</code>, <code>PUID</code>, and <code>PGID</code> to protect yourself.</summary>

+Change `1000` to the user or group IDs you wish to use to run the updater.
 The setting `no-new-privileges:true` provides additional protection, especially when you run the container as a non-superuser.
-(The program itself will also attempt to drop the superuser privilege and all capabilities.)
+The updater itself will read <code>PUID</code> and <code>PGID</code> and attempt to drop all superuser privileges as much as possible.
 </details>

 <details>